drsgdev/Charm-Crab/README.md

 - Soul Infused Blade: Causes Nail arts to consume soul (up to a specific amount), and increase damage based off of the soul consumed.
 Obtained by bringing the fragile flower to Emilitia.

 # Known Bugs (and planned fixes)
 - Hornet: Not all damage is boss-damage (also other bosses which spawn projectiles)
 - Recycled enemies don't revert the maximum health.

+# Art Credits

+Credits for new Charm Icons go to [Endermint](https://www.twitch.tv/endermint)